 Refer to the rbenv documentation.

-As a result, the created gemset appears in the Ruby SDK and Gems page of the Settings/Preferences dialog.
+As a result, the created gemset appears in the Project Structure Dialog dialog.
 Note that this gemset is already selected.

 List of gems

-In the right-hand pane of the Ruby SDK and Gems dialog, there is the list of gems, available for an SDK or a gemset.
+In the Gems tab to the right of the selected Ruby module in the Project Structure Dialog dialog, there is the list of gems, available for an SDK or a gemset.

 If you select an SDK, you'll see see all the gems available for the current project with that version.
 So doing, the gems of all gemsets are selected for the SDK in question.